Faculty Senate Bylaws

 - a list of area representatives and members-at-large who are eligible to be officers,

-- instructions for completing and submitting the nominating ballot.
+- instructions for completing and submitting the nomination

-- After the deadline for submission of nominating ballots, the Election Committee shall contact all persons nominated for each office to seek their permission to have their names placed on the election ballot.
-Should an individual be nominated for more than one office, that person may choose which office he or she wishes to be nominated for, or the nominee may choose to have his or her name submitted for more than one office for which nominated.
+- After the deadline for submission of nominations, the Election Committee shall contact all persons nominated for each office to seek their permission to have their names placed on the election ballot.
+Should an individual be nominated for more than one office, that person must choose which office he or she wishes to be nominated for.

 - The Committee shall prepare the election ballot containing the names of all persons nominated for each office, listed in alphabetical order.
 For each office, there will be a line for write-ins.